 I don’t think this is too much to ask for….is it?

-I immediately got to work, and each week one of my colleagues and I began creating our version of “spiral homework”.
+I immediately got to work, and each week I began creating my version of “spiral homework.”
 It was beautiful!

-5. Students are more likely to do their homework because it really doesn’t take that long.
+- Students are more likely to do their homework because it doesn’t take that long.